Skip to content

 print(result.summary())

-Step 3: Inspect Results
+Step 3: Inspect the Pareto Front

 best = result.best_accuracy()

-print(f"Layers: {best.layer_widths}")
+print(f"Architecture: {best.layer_widths}")

 print(f"Bitstream lengths: {best.bitstream_lengths}")

-print(f"LUTs: {best.fitness_luts}")
+print(f"LUTs: {best.fitness_luts:,}")

 print(f"Energy: {best.fitness_energy_nj:.1f} nJ")